mWang1770/classwork/notes/python-tutorial.md

 ## 1: Install and Setup for Mac and Windows
+    - start and search for cmd (command prompt)
+    - type python--version
+        - will probably shiw that it can not find file,
+        - if so, go on the website and download most recent version
+        - check the PATH box to avoid work
+        - after it finishes downloading, you can double check by doing the cmd thing again
+    - # message
+        - same as commenting
+        - does not affect code
+    - print('message') or print("message")
+        - prints out message
+    - editors that can be used:
+        -Atom.io, SuboimeText.com, Pycharm(IDE)

 ## 2: Strings - Working with Textual Data
 1. What is a variable?